DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/modularization.md

 * different system environments like dev, test, staging, integration or production
 * cross cutting functions like security, backup, users identity on various levels

+TBD
+The ExecutionContext encapsulates the state recognized for application of config management:
+* pointInTime - the current world time
+* organisationUnit - the organizational execution context.
+May be tenant or finer grained organizational units.
+* targetSystem - pallet default representation of target system facts like ip, os-type and so on.
+* targetInstallationState - additional dda representation of target system's installation state.
+* targetEnvType - additional dda represantation of target environment type like dev, test, integration or production.

 ## Can it-ops services be abstracted and integrated?
 ## What kind of platforms can we distinguish?
 ## How can we apply same modules on different platforms?